story645/proposal/notes/reviews/review3.md

 The high-level idea of the paper is interesting and seemingly plausible.
 However, the paper would need a substantial rewrite for both a visualization audience, as well as an algebraic topology audience.
 The main issues include:
 + Many mathematical terms are used without definitions.
 The paper could be improved substantially if first motivations are provided regarding why certain notions are needed for the proposed work.
 + There are a number of conjectures and claims throughout the paper that were made without justification/proofs.
-+ The paper could be greatly improved if it includes a clear high-level picture of how a morphism $A$ between the data bundle and the graphic bundle is translated into programming for Matplotlib.
++ The paper could be greatly improved if it includes a clear high-level picture of how a morphism $A$ between the data bundle and the graphic bundle is translated into programming for Matplotlib.s